clux/facemaulers/waterdeep/irae-attack.md

 Champions can tank some tentacles?

 ## Mages Tactics
+Ask them to stay close before fireball hits, we can haste after.
 Diana:
 - Lightning Strike at range Dex DC 17 with Staff of Thunder
 - Disintegrate: DEX save 18 (reasonable chance)